 XML is a common tool for web development, as well as a universal medium for storing and exchanging information.
-This course will introduce you to the fundamentals of XML, including XML syntax, how to effectively design an XML document, and how to create a schema using the XML Schema language.
+In part one of this training, you'll be introduced to the fundamentals of XML, including XML syntax, how to effectively design an XML document, and how to create a schema using the XML Schema language.
 Additionally, you'll learn why schemas are useful when creating an XML document, as well as how to validate an XML document against a schema.

 Expand the accordion folds to see a detailed description of the content.

 Explore the contents of XML: Essentials and Schemas:

 Learn about the history of XML, as well as practical applications of XML.

 Once your schema is complete, you can associate it with an XML document to help check for any errors in your markup.
 This section covers associating an XML Schema with an XML document, as well as checking an XML document for validity.